Tegvaran/vanderhoof_app/README.md

 # Vanderhoof Chamber of Commerce App
 Please visit https://www.vanderhoofchamber.com/

-Technology used:
+Technologies used:__
+Flutter SDK, __
-Flutter SDK, Firebase: FlutterFire, Firestore database, Firebase Storage.
+Firebase: FlutterFire, Firestore database, Firebase Storage.

 ## Introduction
 The Vanderhoof Chamber of Commerce App consists of two apps: the User App, and the Manager App.